Grzetan/ImageToFourierSeries/README.md

 to transform this path to the set of epicycles.
 Then all it has to do is draw epicycles and track position of the last epicycle.
 For visualizing this process I use `pygame` and `pygameZoom` (It gives ability to zoom into pygame figures without quality loss and has a feature to track any point on canvas with specified zoom).
+All algorithms are written in `Cython` which is much faster then pure python.

 Useful links so you can better understand this algorithm: